faasm/faasm/docs/kubernetes.md

 Given that these will scale from zero, it may take a while on the first invocation.

-For anything that requires chaining we must run it asynchronously so that things don't get clogged up.
+**Note** For anything that requires chaining we must run it asynchronously so that things don't get clogged up.
 To do this:

 ```